tokenika/tokenika.github.io/web/web.md

 # What is EOS?

-In a nutshell, EOS is the blockchain for building commercial scale decentralized applications that are indistinguishable from centralized alternatives.
+[EOS](https://eos.io/) is the blockchain for building commercial scale decentralized applications that are indistinguishable from centralized alternatives.

+<span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@stellabelle/re-dantheman-re-kyriacos-re-dantheman-re-eosio-introducing-the-eos-blog-on-steemit-20170514t144829951z), by Dan Larimer, May 2017</span>

+The EOS.IO software introduces a new blockchain architecture designed to enable vertical and horizontal scaling of decentralized applications.
+This is achieved by creating an operating system-like construct upon which applications can be built.
+The software provides accounts, authentication, databases, asynchronous communication and the scheduling of applications across hundreds of CPU cores or clusters.
+The resulting technology is a blockchain architecture that scales to millions of transactions per second, eliminates user fees, and allows for quick and easy deployment of decentralized applications.

+<span style="color:silver;">Source: [github.com](https://github.com/EOSIO/Documentation/blob/master/TechnicalWhitePaper.md), Technical White Paper, June 2017</span>

 ---